cegea/heating_datalogger/README.md

 * Load the firmware into the Arduino.
 * Read data from the serial port.
 * Save data to a CSV file.
-* Allow SSH or VNC to debbug remotely and send the CSV file anywhere (rigth now my laptop).
+* Allow SSH or VNC to debug remotely and send the CSV file anywhere (rigth now my laptop).

 # What to improve.
 Just EVERYTHING.